-Ample empirical evidence finds a weak relationship between nominal exchange rate and macroeconomic fundamentals (see Appendix A for the macro-based models).
+Ample empirical evidence finds a weak relationship between nominal exchange rate and macroeconomic fundamentals.
 Bacchetta and Van Wincoop (2004) broach a "scapegoat" model with noisy rational expectations to explain the phenomenon of exchange rate fluctuations.
 In their model, market participants with heterogeneous information on the source of exchange rate predictability attribute exchange rate movements to variables, which are typically taken as "scapegoats", especially when there is an unobservable variable affects the exchange rate.
 As a result, the weights attached to these variables change over time, and their reduced form relationship with the exchange rate is driven by the time-varying expectations on the structure parameters (Bacchetta and Van Wincoop, 2013).